acm-projects/Deadline/README.md

 3. Created the algorithm to automatically schedule tasks based on task complexity
 4. Integrated the database with the app to give it full functionality
 #### Algorithm to Automatically Schedule Tasks
-- calculate the duration of the project
+- Calculate the duration of the project
-- traverse all of the tasks in the project and add all of their complexities together
+- Traverse all of the tasks in the project and add all of their complexities together
-- for every task, calculate the percentage of time needed by dividing its complexity by the project complexity
+- For every task, calculate the percentage of time needed by dividing its complexity by the project complexity
-- set the task deadline
+- Set the task deadline

 ### Potential Stretch Goals
 ##### Can be worked in the future